Ayman Mohamed Hussein

-Ayman Mohamed Hussein (born 12 December 2000) is a Somali footballer who plays as a defender for Midnimo.
+Ayman Mohamed Hussein (Ayman Maxamed Xussen; born 12 December 2000) is a Somali footballer who plays as a defender for Midnimo.

 Club career

 As of 2019, Hussein plays for Somali First Division club Midnimo.

 International career

 On 27 July 2019, Hussein made his debut for Somalia in a 3–1 loss against Uganda during the 2020 African Nations Championship qualification.